 Brown rice tends to be higher in sodium, and it has significant amounts of some trace minerals, including manganese, selenium, and magnesium.
 White rice is likely to contain more calcium, folate, and iron, but that’s because of the enrichment process.

-Brown Rice for Healthy Blood Sugar and Less Inflammation
+Brown Rice for Healthy Blood Sugar and a Happier Gut?

-Like other whole grain foods, moderate amounts of brown rice can help you promote healthy cholesterol ratios, head off heart disease, and balance your insulin levels.
+Aside from the arsenic dilemma (no small thing), brown rice – like other whole grain foods, when eaten in moderate amounts can help you promote healthy cholesterol ratios, head off heart disease, and balance your insulin levels.
 How?
 Fiber.